O(N)-Universality Classes and the Mermin-Wagner Theorem

-Even if important information about two dimensional theories comes from exact results for particular lattice models, our ability to predict the universal features of two dimensional continuous phase transitions comes from the understanding of the RG structure of theory space.
-On the other hand, three dimensional systems are much more difficult to treat exactly; also here many analytical insights come from the RG study, while otherwise one has to resort to numerical methods.
+Important information about two dimensional theories comes from exact results for particular lattice models; still, our ability to predict the universal features of two dimensional continuous phase transitions resides on our understanding of the structure of theory space.
+Three dimensional systems are much more difficult to treat exactly; here too, many analytical insights come from the RG study, otherwise one would have to resort to numerical methods.
 Deep insights, such as the role played by conformal symmetry in constraining statistical fluctuations, are also naturally embedded in the larger framework of RG analysis \cite{Codello_2012}.

-In this Letter we show how another fundamental and broad result like the Mermin-Wagner-Hohenberg theorem \cite{MWH1} (see \cite{MWH2} for a review), which states that there cannot be continuous phase transitions in $d=2$ systems characterized by continuos symmetries, fits in the RG picture.
-We will do this by studying linear scalar $O(N)$--models, a class of theories that has many applications to low dimensional systems.
-Despite its relevance, there is no complete description of how universality classes of $O(N)$--models depend continuously on both $d$ and $N$.
+In this Letter we show how another fundamental and broad result like the Mermin-Wagner-Hohenberg theorem \cite{MWH1,MWH2}, which states that there cannot be continuous phase transitions in $d=2$ systems characterized by continuos symmetries, fits in the RG picture.
+We will do this by studying scalar $O(N)$--models, a class of theories that has many applications to low dimensional systems: they can describe long polymer chains ($N=0$), liquid-vapor ($N=1$), superfluid helium ($N=2$), ferromagnetic ($N=3$) and QCD chiral ($N=4$) phase transitions \cite{Berges_Tetradis_Wetterich_2002,PV}.
+Despite their relevance, there is no complete description of how universality classes of $O(N)$--models depend continuously on both $d$ and $N$.
 In this Letter we give such a description by studying scaling solutions of the effective average action \cite{Berges_Tetradis_Wetterich_2002}.
-As a result we find many new $N\geq2$ universality classes describing multi-critical models in fractal dimension between two and three.
-In the $N=0$ case we observe an infinite number of fixed-points in $d=2$, analogue to the $N=1$ minimal models series.\\
+As a result we find many new $N\geq2$ universality classes describing multi-critical models in fractal dimension $2\leq d \leq3$.
+In the $N=0$ case we observe an infinite number of fixed-points in $d=2$, analogue to the $N=1$ minimal--models \cite{minmod}.\\

 \paragraph*{Flow equations.}